darkrenaissance/darkfi/doc/src/zero2darkfi/darkmap.md

 ## Deploying

 Currently, the infrastructure for deploying non-native contracts is being worked on.
-So Darkmap was tested by modifiying the darkfi validator to deploy it as native contract.
+So Darkmap was tested by modifying the darkfi validator to deploy it as native contract.

 If you like to try it out, take a look at the [pull request draft](https://codeberg.org/darkrenaissance/darkfi/pulls/170/files#diff-1592d061816d5a4da17e089758e15df75ae1ab963b2288e6d84b8f29b06f7d4f).

 In particular:
 * `src/consensus/validator.rs`
-* `sdk/src/crpyto/*`
+* `sdk/src/crypto/*`

 ## Testing and client implementation

-For now, the best place to learn is learn from the darkmap pull request draft or `src/contract/money`.
+For now, the best place to learn is to learn from the darkmap pull request draft or `src/contract/money`.

 ## Notes